APPLICATION & SELECTION:

 Virtual runs concurrent to the physical campuses’: Spring (Jan/Feb – Apr/May) and Fall (Aug/Sep – Nov/Dec).

 At this time, summer sessions (May – July) are only offered online, in Eastern Time.
 Fellows located near a physical campus may be placed in a summer session at the discretion of campus directors.

-Classes in Virtual are LIVE and take place via Zoom from 5:30 – 9 PM EST. As of Spring 2023, Virtual will run two cohorts: one in Eastern time and one in
+Classes in Virtual are LIVE and take place via Zoom from 5:30 – 9 PM.
+As of Spring 2023, Virtual will run two cohorts, time zone will be based on demand.

 How big is the class size?